API-Skeletons/doctrine-orm-graphql/docs/events.rst

-When an association is resolved from an entity or another association, you may listen to the Criteria Event to add additional criteria for filtering the association if you assigned an event name in the attributes.
+When an association is resolved from an entity or another association, you may listen to the Criteria Event to add additional criteria for filtering the collection if you assign an event name in the attributes.

-Note that pagination limits are not applied to the Collection before this event is fired.
-That way you can add additional criteria to the Collection or filter the collection before the limit is applied.
+Note that pagination limits are not applied to the collection before this event is fired.
+That way you can add additional criteria to the collection or filter the collection before the limit is applied.

 This is done by fetching the collection within the event